Improve banner for "background activity"

 And as Stilez has said above, provide a consistent status banner thing.

-#3 Updated by Stilez y almost 5 years ago
+#3 Updated by Stilez y over 5 years ago

 (sorry, I hit "submit" early)